attack68/rateslib/docs/source/f_fxf.rst

 instantiation.
 The ``fx_rates`` argument is available to supply the first item.
 The ``fx_curves`` argument requires a dict of labelled curves.
 This has a specific structure where each curve is labelled as a cash-collateral curve.
-The first 3 digits represent the currency of the cashflow and the latter there the currency in which that cashflow is collateralized.
+The first 3 digits represent the currency of the cashflow and the latter 3 represent the currency in which that cashflow is collateralized.

 Just for the first example,